 The beautiful thing about enchiladas is that they can be filled with anything you can think of!
 In this Healthy Chicken Enchilada recipe I use shredded chicken breast, but here are a few more ideas.
-EASY REFRIED BEANS make a great enchilada filling for the vegetarians in your life.
-Top with Salsa Verde, vegan cheese, and sliced black olives and you’ll have another dinner-time winner.
 The delicious filling for this EASY BEEF ENCHILADA CASSEROLE can also be used to make beef enchiladas, or simply use seasoned taco meat or leftover shredded pork or beef roast.

 A FEW WAYS TO SERVE ENCHILADAS:

 Keep it Low Carb and Keto friendly with delicious veggie rice such as this CILANTRO LIME CAULIFLOWER RICE